Zero Waste Bathroom: 13 Essential & Sustainable Swaps

 If you must buy, you can even get lovely sets of cute and colorful organic cotton pads that are soft and skin friendly.

 10. TIME TO MAKE THAT TIME OF THE MONTH MORE SUSTAINABLE

-I recommend Modibodi (they also give back), which come in tons of different styles of underwear for different flow days (they even have a G-string option!).
-Amazon US, Amazon UK and Amazon Australia stock them.
+I recommend Modibodi (as they also give back), which come in tons of different styles of underwear for different flow days (they even have a G-string option!).

 11. SWAP YOUR OLD TRASH BIN WITH A COMPOST BIN

 We’re really big into our composting.

 Especially since we started living in an apartment (and started practicing apartment composting) – it would be an understatement to say that we’ve been through our period of trial and error!

 This zero waste tip has saved us enormous amounts of trash going to landfill.
 But composting and recycling isn’t just for the kitchen.